 The extraordinary Harpist Maria Christina Cleary from Ireland, has been described as “a true virtuoso”, a “brilliant player” and “a pioneer of period harp practice”.
 She is noted for her improvisatory skills and ingenious basso continuo playing, combined with a particular care to create a beautiful sound on a perilous instrument.

-Specialising in historical harps, Maria performs on medieval harps, the Italian arpa doppia, the Spanish arpa de dos ordenes and the 18th century harpe organisée.
+Specialising in historical harps, she performs on one-rowed medieval harps, Italian (arpa doppia), Spanish (arpa de dos ordenes), German (Davidsharffe) and Welsh Baroque chromatic harps, and the 18th century harpe organisée.
 She promotes a pedal technique that was exclusively used on harps with a single-action pedal mechanism.
-She has developed several innovative tuning systems for performing medieval and renaissance music, some of which can be heard on recordings with Ensemble Tetraktys on the Olive Music label.
+She has developed several innovative tunings for performing medieval and renaissance music, some of which can heard on recordings with Ensemble Tetraktys on the Olive Music label.

-Maria teaches historical styles, improvisation and chamber music to all instruments.
-She has taught at the Guildhall School of Music London, Conservatories of Singapore, Brisbane, Sydney, RMIT Melbourne, Venice, Padua (2005-2008), Krakow Academy, Sibelius Academy Helsinki, Oslo Academy, Oberlin College Ohio, Case Western Cleveland and at the Juilliard School of Music New York.
+Maria teaches harp, improvisation and chamber music to all instrumentalists in seminars, masterclasses and artist residencies all over the world, including at the Guildhall School of Music London, Conservatories of Singapore, Brisbane, Sydney, RMIT Melbourne, Venice, Padua (2005-2008), Krakow Academy, Sibelius Academy Helsinki, Oslo Academy, Oberlin College Ohio, Case Western Cleveland and at the Juilliard School of Music New York.
 She holds teaching positions at Verona and Vicenza Conservatories in Italy and at the Haute École de Musique de Genève.

-Click HERE for my personal thoughts on teaching.
+Click HERE for Maria's personal thoughts on teaching.